For the average person who wants to lose weight

 Studies have shown that they don't present a risk on the average population, but you can never know how your body will react to them on the long term.
 You also can't be sure how your kidneys will react while processing (for elimination) huge amounts of those vitamins and minerals.
 Then again, you also can't be sure how your kidneys will react while processing the calcium (/ limestone) from the water you drink.

-One way to follow precautions and still take multivitamins is to take a dose smaller than the daily recommended dose, like a third (which has enough of an effect in general), but two thirds is visibly better in strengthening the immune system.
+One way to follow precautions and still take multivitamins is to take a dose smaller than the daily recommended dose, like two thirds.

 All of this is just not working.
 I barely eat, I have no energy and I'm still gaining weight.
 Why?